hemantksingh/messup-learn/fundamentals/platform/Load Balancing and Proxies.md

 ### Nginx as an API Gateway

-For most microservices‑based applications, it makes sense to implement an [API Gateway](https://www.nginx.com/blog/building-microservices-using-an-api-gateway), which acts as a single entry point into a system.
+For most microservices-based applications, it makes sense to implement an [API Gateway](https://www.nginx.com/blog/building-microservices-using-an-api-gateway), which acts as a single entry point into a system.
 The API Gateway is responsible for request routing, composition, and protocol translation.
 It provides each of the application’s clients with a custom API.
 The API Gateway can also mask failures in the backend services by returning cached or default data.

 An API gateway restricts access to your backend servers whereas [WAF](https://www.owasp.org/index.php/Web_Application_Firewall) - Web application firewall protects your application logic from layer 7 attacks including SQL injection, XSS, CSRF and more.
 It works as an intermediary between external users and web applications.
 While proxies generally protect a client machine’s identity by acting as an intermediary, WAFs protect servers.